AlfinJ0se/Los-Writeups/Lord Of Sql Injection All Levels.md

 ```

 ##### Here quotes are being blocked .
-So to get around that we can use /**/ wherever space is needed since mysql treats this as spaces .
+So to get around that we can use /**/,%09, %0a, %0b, %0c, %0d, %2b, and parentheses wherever space is needed since mysql treats this as spaces .

 ##### So the payload becomes : pw='/\**/or/**/id='admin